embeddedawesome/Yakka/README.md

 ## Design
 BOB defines a language for software developers to describe a software component and how it relates to other components.
-It uses YAML, Jinja templating, and regular expressions to provide a flexible environment to succincly describe each component and the actions to perform transformations on those components.
+It uses YAML, Jinja-like templating, and regular expressions to provide a flexible environment to succincly describe each component and the actions to perform transformations on those components.

 ## Concepts
 ### Components
+Components are an abstract concept that contain data and describe their relationship to other components or features.
-A YAML files that describe something.
-Components could represent specific piece of software or a toolchain or could be a meta component that describes a concept or group of functionality.
+A component may represent a specific piece of software or library, or a toolchain with binaries and blueprints on how to perform transforms, or it may be a meta component that describes a concept or group of functionality.

-Components can have a relationship to other components or features
+A component may contain any YAML data and BOB defines a minimal set of entries to be considered a valid BOB component.
+The definition and structure of additional data is to be provided by agreed standards.
+For example, the C/C++ language extension defines the use of "sources", "includes", and "defines" as a way to describe a C/C++ software component.

 ### Features
-A feature is a unique name that represents a concept that is not tied to a specific component.
-It is an orthogonal concept to components that are represent a specific piece of software
+A feature is a unique name that represents a concept that may apply to one or many components.
+A component can have a three different relationships to a feature; it can require it, support it, or provide it.
+Features provide a mechanism whereby a component can alter it's behaviour depending on the requirements of the system around it.
+This removes the need to sub-divide a single component into multiple sub-components to support different aspects of functionality.

-Human readable and relatable
+Feature names are abritrary and aim to be human readable and relatable

-### Data
-Data has no particular structure and can be part of the root node of any component

-Data can be required but not provided or supported.
-Provide functionality is done by simply having the data as part of your YAML doc.

 ### Blueprint
-Named set of instructions that perform actions and have their own set of dependencies.
-A blueprint can be matched by its name or via a regex.
+Blueprints are similar in concept to Makefile recipes where a target is related to its dependencies and describes a list of shell commands that are to be executed to update the target.
+BOB blueprint targets can be a simple string, a templated string, or a complicated regex with capture groups.
+They can depend on other blueprints, files, or specific data in any component.

+See [Blueprints](docs/blueprints.md) for further details.

 ### Relationships
 *Requires*